tonethar/IGME-230-GDD-Master/notes/php-user-agent-demo.md

 ## III.
 What's my user-agent string?

-- point your browser here to see: https://www.esolutions.se/whatsmyinfo
+- point your browser here to see it: https://www.esolutions.se/whatsmyinfo
 - or post this PHP script to your people.rit.edu account:

 **user-agent.php**